kenlasko/nixos-wsl/README.md

 export NIX_CONFIG="experimental-features = nix-command flakes"
 nix shell nixpkgs#age -c age-keygen -o ~/.config/sops/age/keys.txt  # Generate private key
 ```
 2. Open `.config/sops/age/keys.txt` and copy the public key value.
 Save `~/.config/sops/age/keys.txt` somewhere secure and **NOT in the Git repo**.
+(Mine is in Bitwarden).
 If you lose this, you will not be able to decrypt files encrypted with SOPS.
 ```
 # created: 2025-03-28T12:57:52Z
 # public key: age1jmeardw5auuj5m6yll49cpxtvge8cklltk9tlmy24xdre3wal4dq5vek65    <--- Copy this (but without the `# public key:` part)